Based on a piece from 2006; major additions: Oct. 2013; last update: 16 Apr. 2017

 - Does a thermostat set to 22.5 degrees Celsius "prefer" for the room to be at that temperature?
 Do we violate the thermostat's preference if we open windows to the cold air and keep the temperature below that level?

-- Does a computer "prefer" to run its computations, and is that preference violated when you unplug its power source while it's still on?
+- Does a computer "prefer" to run its computations, and is that preference violated when you unplug its power source?

 - Does gravity "prefer" to pull balls toward the Earth, and do you temporarily violate that preference when you throw them in the air?